tbenthompson/tbenthompson_site/content/post/testing_scientific_software.md

 7. Add one feature at a time.
 8. Define "one feature" as narrowly as possible.
 9. Edges cases shouldn't be an after thought.
 Sometimes solving an edge case can be informative about the common case.
-11. It's okay to spend a couple hours just thinking about to design a test problem that tests only one new feature.
+11. It's okay to spend a couple hours just thinking about how to design a test problem that tests only one new feature.
 12. Any time you can, compare with an analytical solution.
 13. The [method of manufactured solutions](https://asmedigitalcollection.asme.org/fluidsengineering/article-abstract/124/1/4/462791/Code-Verification-by-the-Method-of-Manufactured?redirectedFrom=fulltext) (MMS) is amazing.
 14. Use MMS even if it requires implementing some extra features.
 It will be worth it.